-Five Facts About Committee Substitute Senate Bill 421
+Five Facts About Senate Bill 421 and House Bill 991

 Texas is the largest oil and gas producing state, and that production depends on Texas pipelines to deliver affordable energy to consumers.
 These energy supplies fuel the Texas miracle, which is made possible by a low tax, low regulation operating environment that differentiates us from places like California or New York.
-Committee Substitute Senate Bill 421 would create new and unnecessary regulations on Texas pipelines that will benefit trial lawyers at the expense of Texas energy.
+Senate Bill 421 and its companion bill, House Bill 991, would create new and unnecessary regulations on Texas pipelines that will benefit trial lawyers at the expense of Texas energy.

 More Truck Traffic

-CSSB 421 would make it harder to build new pipelines, which are the safest way to transport oil and gas.
+SB 421 and HB 991 would make it harder to build new pipelines, which are the safest way to transport oil and gas.
 A single pipeline can replace the need for hundreds or even thousands of truck trips to deliver the same fuel.
 As a result, pipelines help relieve traffic congestion, which also helps improve air quality.

-The informal panel set up by CSSB 421 would not be operating on any objective standard of evidence, but rather a set of poorly defined guidelines, meaning any decision will be prone to litigation.
-This will benefit and even incentivize lawyers, at the expense of landowners who may not be able to afford the costs of a prolonged lawsuit.
+SB 421 and HB 991 will benefit and even incentivize lawyers, at the expense of landowners who may not be able to afford the costs of a prolonged lawsuit.

 More Confusion for Landowners

-The bill would create a public hearing process with so many procedural rules and hurdles that landowners may have no choice but to hire an expensive lawyer from the outset.
-Additionally, the informal panel’s lack of objective standard means neither landowners nor developers would have a clear sense of how a decision would be made.
+These bills would create a public hearing process with so many procedural rules and hurdles that landowners may have no choice but to hire an expensive lawyer from the outset.
+Additionally, poorly defined guidelines and a lack of an objective standard means neither landowners nor developers would have a clear sense of how a decision would be made.